Marietta Baderna

 In 1850, Baderna moved to South America, giving performances in Rio de Janeiro, and lost her father to a yellow fever epidemic.
 She was listed in the accounts of the Teatro di São Pedro de Alcântara as having the fourth highest salary, coming below only the two leading sopranos and the leading tenor.
-She was still active in the mid-1860s in Rio, but died around 1865.
+She was still active in the mid-1860s in Rio, but died around 1892.

+Legacy

+Her willingness to perform dances with the enslaved people of Brazil in her early years living there, as well as her incorporation of elements of the Afro-Brazilian Lundu dance into her choreography, caused some scandal at the time.
+This has led to her name 'baderna' becoming a byword for 'commotion' in Brazilian Portuguese.

+For the 2025 edition of the Carnival parade of the Rio de Janeiro samba schools União da Ilha do Governador dedicated their performance to Baderna's memory, exalting her as the 'people's ballerina.'